 You probably haven’t heard this exact saying: “A fool knows the price of everything and the value of nothing.”, but it may sound familiar.
 That’s because it rings true, especially for those of us in real estate investing.

-In this post, I’m going to give you a roadmap for figuring out a property’s value.
+In this post, I’m going to give you a roadmap for how to calculate ARV for a property.
 Because if you don’t have this skill, nothing else in real estate matters.
 This is something that will be paramount to your career as an investor.
 The ability to determine a property’s value quickly and effectively is nothing less than essential to any investor’s ability to even turn a profit.

 So let’s get going.
-Here’s the process flow of figuring out what to pay for something:
+Here’s the process flow of figuring out what to pay for your real estate investment property.

-And let’s be clear, when we talk “Value”, there are really 2 #s that matter:
+And let’s be clear, when we talk “Value”, there are really only two numbers that matter: